m-morrone/simp-tpm12-rpms/README.md

 ## Description

-This that builds and packages newer versions of TPM 1.2 simulator for testing purposes.
+This project builds and packages newer versions of TPM 1.2 simulator for testing purposes.
 It is a repackage of the upstream IBM's Software TPM 1.2 source code.

 ### This is a SIMP project